comunica/website/pages/docs/2_modify/2_extensions.md

 The [Comunica SPARQL OSTRICH package](https://github.com/rdfostrich/comunica-query-sparql-ostrich#readme) provides a default configuration that adds full SPARQL query support using other actors from Comunica SPARQL.

+## SPARQL-OTFC

+[SPARQL-OTFC](https://github.com/Flanders-Make-vzw/sparql-otfc#readme) extends the SPARQL query language with on-the-fly computations.
+It enables developers to host special predicates that do not exist in a queried data source yet are computed at runtime.
+To the end-user asking a query, these predicates behave just like regular predicates.